 Yet even the best communicators can find themselves hamstrung by a heavily concentrated portfolio.
 When markets are climbing, a lack of diversification can easily be overlooked.
 Rising tides lift all boats and smooth out the imperfections of even the most lopsided portfolio.
 But when the waters get rough, the bigger the boat, the greater the chances of sinking.

-A conversation about hard-earned business equity and diversification can make for a precarious exchange.
+A conversation with business owners about addressing diversification can make for a precarious exchange.
 Here’s where a financial advisor needs to deliver grounded solutions in addition to open, empathetic dialogue.
 Options include:

 Each of these options represents a complex financial transaction, and timing is crucial both in terms how these solutions are shared with a client and if/when that client decides to execute a liquidity transaction.
 Sometimes, it takes a bump in the financial road to break the ice.
 The sting of a down-market and a depressed business valuation may help both parties think twice about an unattended concentration risk.